pubnub/pubnub-mcp-server/resources/sdk_docs/rust_overview.md

 `
 ```

-- Build with cargo build --target your-target-triple
+Build with cargo for your target; flash to the device.
-- Flash with appropriate tooling

 Expected output: